 Tied-arch bridges are also referred to as bowstring bridges since they look like a bow from the side profile.
 This design uses horizontal thrust from both sides to support an arched structure, just like a regular arch bridge.
 But instead of an arch supporting the structure from below, the arch rises above the road, and vertical ties descend to increase the support of the deck.
 Theoretically, the design and distribution of tension are flipped upside down, in comparison to arch bridges.

 At the Pacific entrance of the Panama Canal is the Bridge of the Americas.
 This cantilever-designed tied-arch bridge provides passage over the busiest shipping canal in the entire world.
-Opening in 1962, this bridge is not for the fait of heart.
-Sitting 384 feet above the water, it will surely give a kick of adrenaline as you pass over.
+Opening in 1962, this bridge is not for the faint of heart.
+Sitting 384 feet above the water, it will surely give you a kick of adrenaline as you pass over.

 Photo courtesy of iStock/NicolasMcComber

 Brooklyn Bridge from East River sunset with flare